VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 ### Maven Central

+The easiest way right now to publish to Maven Central Repository is to use Sonatype repositories - `s01.oss.sonatype.org` or `oss.sonatype.org` Since 25.02.2021 `s01` is the default server for new users, if your account is older than that you probably need to use the legacy `oss.sonatype.org`.
+More about this [here](https://central.sonatype.org/news/20210223_new-users-on-s01/#question).

 Use `central` as repository to push artifacts to Maven Central via `oss.sonatype.org`.
-To push to it via `s01.oss.sonatype.org` (the default for newly created repositories), use `central-s01`.
+To push to it via `s01.oss.sonatype.org`, use `central-s01`.

 When using `central` or `central-s01` as repository, artifacts are pushed either to `https://oss.sonatype.org/content/repositories/snapshots` (versions